mkosir/fb-wrapper/README.md

 ## Highly opinionated Facebook API client for Node.js

-This is a small heavily opinionated utility wrapper library around [facebook-node-sdk](https://github.com/node-facebook/facebook-node-sdk).
-It is implemented with facade pattern which translates facebook-node-sdk library's existing interface into simplified one.
+This is a small utility wrapper/facade library which translates [facebook-node-sdk](https://github.com/node-facebook/facebook-node-sdk) existing interface into simplified one.

 ## Install